 Personyze’s Commitment to Data Protection and GDPR Compliance

 As an omni-channel personalization provider, Personyze understands the importance individuals’ rights to data privacy.
 GDPR compliance, as with other data protection laws, requires commitment from both Personyze and our clients.
-Personyze will be in compliance with the GDPR by May 25th, 2018 and our services already include the functionality necessary for our customers to comply with the GDPR’s consent requirement.
+Personyze is in compliance with the GDPR since May 25th, 2018 and our services already include the functionality necessary for our customers to comply with the GDPR’s consent requirement.
 As we carefully examine the relevant provisions of the GDPR and track applicable GDPR guidance issued by regulatory authorities, we are taking steps to develop tools for our clients to facilitate GDPR-compliant use of Personyze services.

-Key GDPR Compliance Requirements
+Key GDPR Compliant Personalization Requirements